-This is a place devoted to discussing and learning about acoustics as it relates to community noise in Austin, Texas.
+This site was devoted to discussing and learning about acoustics as it relates to community noise in Austin, Texas.
 Noise is an important issue here due to rapid expansion and a high importance placed on live music.
-We attempt to make sense of what’s going on as the old meets the new, the “keep it downs” clash with the “if it’s too loud you’re too olds,” and new regulations are written.
+We attempted to make sense of what’s going on as the old meets the new, the “keep it downs” clash with the “if it’s too loud you’re too olds,” and new regulations are written.

 I live in an apartment complex across the street from Anderson High School on Steck Ave. and a number of residents are becoming annoyed with the high school marching band which practices for about an hour at 7:45 AM every weekday in the school parking lot.
 Based on your understanding of the Austin noise ordinance, I was wondering if you could tell me what time/decibel restrictions are applicable in this situation.